10gic/vanitygen-plusplus/README.md

 ------

 ./vanitygen -E 5 -C AC Aa
-"-C AC Aa" Choose coin AC and address prefix "Aa"
+"-C AC Aa" Choose AsiaCoin and address prefix "Aa"
 "-E 5" Encrypt key with password as "5", more secure to use option "-e" with no trailing password, then vanitygen prompts for a password so theres no command history.